MarkKleinfelder/DiagnosisAI/README.md

 ![STYLEGUIDE](/diagnostic-ai-styles-01.jpg)

+## Known Issues
+8/28/17
+* faq tabs - not responsive on initial load, works if you refresh the page.
+* gradient background on chat and faq - if page is larger than window, blue gradient from styles.css appear at bottom of page
+* mobile nav - does not close if you touch outside of nav window

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.